 Fall Field Days and Seminars – We host an annual fall field day event at various plantations in the Red Hills, Albany and Carolina regions.
 Field day participants receive an overview of management practices unique to the host property, an update on the current season’s quail hatch, learn about latest bobwhite research, and experience a guided field tour.

 Our Game Bird seminar is a technical series hosted once every 5 or 10 years to disseminate management information learned from research over the previous decade with a formal presentations and a field tour.

 Land Managers Luncheons – we hold 2 – 3 short, half-day events per year that offer land managers, landowners, and biologists detailed information on a specific topic (e.g., managing non-native plants or GIS mapping or hog control).

 Site Visitation – As a service to our members, we conduct site visitations on privately owned properties to provide science-based advice for managing bobwhite.
 Depending on the level of need and commitment to the Game Bird Program we also offer detailed management plans, population monitoring and analysis, and training.
-Contact Dr. Theron Terhune for more details.
+Contact us for more details.